 Like the Goldfish Market, the Flower Market is actually a street of shops where the displays spill out onto the street.
 Set on Flower Market Road, the market has a 100-year-old history and many of the florists have been in business for decades and remain family run.
 Towering stacks of bouquets mean the street is bursting with color and fragrances—it’s particularly atmospheric during Chinese New Year and other Chinese festivals.Continue to 5 of 5 below.

 Mongkok Computer Centre

 A little different from the traditional markets on this list, the Mongkok Computer Centre on Nelson Street is a three floor, indoor market filled with hundreds of independent retailers.
 If it’s got a microchip, you’ll find it here.
 Brand new and second-hand laptops, tablets, and mobile phones are just part of the story with shelves piled high with cables, computer parts, and just about everything else a geek could dream of.
-Electronics in Hong Kong are already cheap, but the ferocious competition at these centres makes prices cut-throat.
-The Mongkok Computer Centre is the biggest of several similar centres in Hong Kong.
+Electronics in Hong Kong are already cheap, but the ferocious competition at these centers makes prices cut-throat.
+The Mongkok Computer Centre is the biggest of several similar centers in Hong Kong.